 - 3 3/4″ (95mm) (Dia) x 3 1/8″ (80mm) (H)

 At 54g, or 72g if you’re not replacing the lid you’ll be hard pressed to find a lighter cook pot for solo use without dropping to a smaller size.

-The weight does affect durability somewhat the 0.3mm thickness means this pot will take some pretty hefty damage if you accidently stand on it.
-On the otherside of that, I don’t think I’ve ever stood on a cookpot in my entire life and I don’t know if I believe the thicker heavier versions would fair any better anyway!
+The weight does affect durability somewhat the 0.3mm thickness means this pot will take some pretty hefty damage if you accidentally stand on it.
+On the other side of that, I don’t think I’ve ever stood on a cookpot in my entire life and I don’t know if I believe the thicker heavier versions would fair any better anyway!

-The 550ml comes in two versions, a toaks light or ultralight version, and the normal version.
+The 550ml comes in two versions, a Toaks light or ultralight version (above), and the since discontinued normal version.

 Toaks vs Snowpeak